wh-alice/mig_visualstudio/vs/reference/how-to--build-the-same-source-files-with-different-options.md

 ---
-title: "How to: Build the Same Source Files with Different Options" ms.custom: "" ms.date: "10/24/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Build the Same Source Files with Different Options | testtitle" ms.custom: "" ms.date: "10/24/2016" ms.prod: "visual-studio-dev14"